On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: The base change transfer for mgs matrix coefficients

 \begin{proof} The isomorphism $g \mapsto c^{-1} p(g) c$ of Lemma \ref{canonical-inner-twisting} is, by construction, defined over $L$.

-To show it descends from $L$ to $F$, we use the fact that $G_{\gamma}$ and $I_{\delta\theta}$ are reductive, so there exists a scheme parameterizing isomorphisms between them.
+To show it descends from $L$ to $F$, we use the fact that $G_{\gamma}$ is reductive and thus, by Lemma \ref{canonical-inner-twisting}, $I_{\delta\theta}$ is reductive, so there exists a scheme parameterizing isomorphisms between $G_\gamma$ and $I_{\delta\theta}$.
 To check that an $L$-point of this scheme is defined over $F$, it suffices to check that it is stable under the Frobenius $\sigma$.
 In other words we must check that it commutes with $\sigma$.
 It suffices to check it commutes with $\sigma^l$ and $\sigma^j$.

 Observe that $\sigma^l$ commutes with $p$, and that using \eqref{keq} and the fact that $\gamma$ commutes with $c^{-1} \sigma^l(g) c \in G_\gamma$.

 Next observe that using \eqref{keq}, the fact that $\sigma^j(g) \in I_{\delta\theta}$ commutes with $\delta\theta$, and the fact that $c^{-1} p (\sigma^j(c))c^{-1} \in G_\gamma$ commutes with $\gamma$. \end{proof}